ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 .title("title").attachmentUrl("attachmentUrl");

 /* Options style and lights are new optional settings added to GCM,
- * you need to construct there json first if you want to use them.
+ * If your require lights and style settings you can create style and lights objects as shown below;
 */

-// If your require lights and style settings you can create style and lights objects as shown below;
 var style = new PushMessageModel.gcmStyle().builder().type(Notification.notification.GcmStyleTypes
 .BIGTEXT_NOTIFICATION).text("text").title("title").url("url").lines(["line1"]);
 var lights = new PushMessageModel.gcmLights().builder().ledArgb(Notification.notification.GcmLED.BLACK)